International Pathways Centre

 Your induction timetable will provide full information about the IPC welcome activities in induction week.
 This will include important live information lectures, drop-in question and answer (Q&A) sessions online, and on-campus welcome activities.

-You will also have the opportunity to attend on-campus social sessions throughout your semester one.
+You will also have the opportunity to attend on-campus social sessions throughout semester one.

 Are there any specialist software or systems that I need for my programme and where do I find out information about it?

 As a student at the University of Leeds, there are some pieces of software that will be particularly useful.
 You will be able to find out about these when you complete your Student IT Induction.

 We recommend that you keep up-to-date with your timetable and Minerva by downloading the UniLeeds mobile app.
-You should also become familiar with MS Teams, which can be accessed via Office365 or downloaded as an app.
+You should also become familiar with MS Teams, which can be accessed via Office365.